wangfu91/kinect-rtsp/README.md

 ## Troubleshooting 🧰

-- "Kinect device is not available":
+- Kinect device is not available:
 	- Ensure the Kinect sensor is connected and powered.
 	- Verify Kinect SDK 2.0 is installed and device appears in Windows Device Manager.
 	- Try rebooting after SDK installation.